 We focus on our American Made folding squat racks that compliment any home gym perfectly, being able to fold them into the wall when not in use so you have all kinds of room for activities.
 For any person looking to start a home gym, the PRO or Profile Folding Squat Rack is going to be the one for you.

 Pull-up Bars can be used for a variety of other different exercises above just pull-ups.
 Down the road when you decide to invest in a pulley system, the wall mounted pull-up bar makes a great anchor for this device.
 And looking back at Number 3, you already have your mobility bands if you aren't quite the "expert" at pull-ups just yet.

-Now, you're probably thinking, what about the dumbbells and the dip bar and the bench and the ... the list goes on.
+You're probably thinking, "what about the dumbbells, and the dip bar, and the bench?" and the list goes on.
 Remember, these are the essential items to START your home gym.
 With these 5 pieces of equipment, you can target just about every body part with multiple different exercises.

 Once you start to work out in your home gym, you'll realize what matters most to you and prioritize your acquisitions from there.
 But to start, these 5 items will get you off the starting block to begin your home gym endeavor.